Andre the Giant Has a Posse: History

-Appropriation and fair use
+In the documentary "Exit Through the Gift Shop", directed by Banksy, Fairey can be seen on the streets of Los Angeles in around 2002 putting up sticker art that is very similar in design to the very first Andre the Giant has a Posse stickers that were created.
+He is also seen putting up the new OBEY giant image on paste ups including one paste up that is roughly 4 metres by 4 metres in size.
+At around the same time in 2002 he is also filmed inside a Kinko's on Vine Street in LA creating paste up images of Andre the Giant, alongside Amanda Fairey who is also Shephard's wife.
+Fairey is also seen on a second occasion inside a building where he is working on images that include the new OBEY giant image inside of a star and the star is then placed on top of a second image.

-Fairey has come under criticism for appropriating others' artwork.
-Graphic designer Baxter Orr did his own take on Fairey's work: a piece called Protect, with the iconic Obey Giant face covered by a SARS (respiratory) mask.
-He started selling prints, marked as his own work, through his website.
-On April 23, 2008, Orr received a signed cease-and-desist order from Fairey's attorneys, telling him to pull Protect from sale because they alleged it violated Fairey's trademark.
-Fairey threatened to sue, calling the designer a "bottom feeder" and "parasite".
+In 2017 a new documentary Obey Giant was created that is based on the life of Shepard Fairey.

 Parodies

 The original "Andre the Giant Has a Posse" sticker format has been widely imitated for humorous effect over many years.
 In these parody stickers, the image of André the Giant has been replaced with a similarly stylized black-and-white photo of some other person or character, along with the new figure's height and weight.

 For example, the parody sticker "Tattoo the Midget Has a Bigger Posse" features the image of Hervé Villechaize portraying the character Tattoo from Fantasy Island.
 Colin Purrington's "Charles Darwin Has a Posse" stickers, featuring a black-and-white photo of Charles Darwin, promote the theory of evolution.
 During the 2000 presidential campaign in the United States, "Ralph Nader Has a Posse" showed up on college campuses.
 Numerous other parody stickers can be found featuring different popular culture figures, including the Homestar Runner character Strong Mad.

-Another parody of the "Obey" poster has an image of Henry David Thoreau and reads "Disobey" in reference to his essay Civil Disobedience.These parody stickers are a further extension of the original "joke", and thus are most likely to be found in locations where the original André the Giant iconography is already familiar, such as SoHo, Manhattan, or South Street, Philadelphia.
+These parody stickers are a further extension of the original "joke", and thus are most likely to be found in locations where the original André the Giant iconography is already familiar, such as SoHo, Manhattan, or South Street, Philadelphia.
 An unusual occurrence of a parody sticker was at the particle physics laboratory Fermilab where the director of the lab, Pier Oddone, was the subject of the sticker.